MedfordM/fenestra/README.md

 **Identifiers** may be any valid action identifier (more on those later), or a variable identifier.<br>
 **Values** must be a valid sequence of key names, each separated by a plus, and may contain variables.

+### Key Names

+Alphanumeric keys are simply identified by their respective character.
+The following non-alphanumeric keys are currently supported:

+- SPACE
+- WIN
+- CTRL
+- ALT
+- SHIFT

 ### Variables

 Using variables can make maintaining a config much easier.<br>